 Procedure for adults and children

 Firstly, encourage the person to cough to try and clear the obstruction.
 Support their upper body with one hand and help them lean forward.

 STEP 2 – SLAP IT OUT

 If coughing doesn’t do the trick.
 Help the person to bend forward and using the heel of your hand, give them up to five sharp back blows between their shoulder blades.
-The check their mouth to see if anything is there, if it is get it out.
+After that check their mouth to see if anything is there if it is get it out.

 STEP 3 – SQUEEZE IT OUT

 If the back blows do not work, give up to five abdominal thrusts.
 Stand behind them and link your hands between their tummy button and the bottom of their chest, with your lower hand clenched in a fist.
 Pull sharply inwards and upwards.

 If they are still choking, call 999 or 112 for medical help.
 Once you have called for help, continue steps 2 and 3, back blows and abdominal thrusts, until what’s in there has cleared, help arrives or they become unresponsive.